The most beautiful film music to play on the piano

 4. Howl's Moving Castle: “The Merry-Go-Round of Life” - Joe Hisaishi

 Let's take a look at another legendary collaboration between two influential men in their field: Joe Hisaishi and Hayao Miyazaki.

-We wanted to invited you to explore here the sheet music of "The Merry-Go-Round of Life", the main theme from Howl's Moving Castle.
-The sheet music is classified at advanced level in the Tomplay app, but you will doubtless be able to use the fingering, the separate hands feature and the professional recording of the work included in the sheet music to help you in order to work on this piece under the best conditions.
+We wanted to invite you to explore here the sheet music of "The Merry-Go-Round of Life", the main theme from Howl's Moving Castle.
+The sheet music is classified at an advanced level in the Tomplay app, but you will doubtless be able to use the fingering, the separate hands feature, and the professional recording of the work included in the sheet music to help you in order to work on this piece under the best conditions.

 5. Pirates of the Caribbean - Hans Zimmer

 Hans Zimmer's name is one of the first to come to mind when thinking about film music.
 With nearly one hundred and fifty productions to his name over more than thirty years, this German composer is a master in this field.

 Although we instantly associate Hans Zimmer with Christopher Nolan, we're not going to be interested here in the music of one of this director's feature-length films.
 Although their collaboration is well-known, Zimmer has created a true soundtrack factory and works on a multitude of other projects.

 Zimmer and his team composed the music for the first part of the Pirates of the Caribbean saga alongside Klaus Badelt.
 However, it was Alan Silvestri who had first been considered for this role.